ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 {% endfaqQuestion %}

 {% faqAnswer %}
-Charcoal grey is a very dark shade of grey - almost black but still lighter than it.
+Charcoal grey is a very dark shade of grey - almost black but still lighter.
 The name of the color comes from charcoal - material made of wood burnt in a high temperature with low access to oxygen.
 {% endfaqAnswer %}
 {% endfaqItem %}